Here you’ll find 47 of the best ideas for fantastic old-fashioned patios, creative decks and cool backyard living spaces that you’re going to love.

 For families living in rented homes, or not yet ready to invest in a permanent pool, the above-ground pool provides the perfect way to get in the swim during warm weather without driving through heavy traffic to the nearest beach or lake.

-In your design for outdoor living, there should be provision made for the children as well as adults.
+In your design for outdoor living, there should be provisions made for the children as well as adults.
 Reserve an area for swings, slides, sandbox or wading pool.
 For safety’s sake, consider fencing in the childrens’ section of the yard.

 Although people enjoy the casualness of outdoor living, they also want the conveniences of indoors, such as comfortable furniture, adequate lighting and a measure of privacy.